RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 The line indicates that atom 401 has the atomname: FE, residuename: FE, chain: A, resid: 501, followed by xyz coordinates: 2.866  -0.198   9.125),
 occupancy: 1.00, thermal factor: 4.06 and element name: FE

-To fix this problem we need to modify the forcefield and make a residue definition for the Fe ion so that it matches the information in the PDB-file.
+To fix this problem we need to extend our forcefield (currently CHARMM36, covering only protein residues and solvent) and make a residue definition for the Fe ion so that it matches the information in the PDB-file.

 Let's create an OpenMM forcefield XML file that looks like: